explain home explain home explain home explain homeexplain banner

 Explain's Steve Ball, in conjunction with Bob Stayton, has developed a set of XSL stylesheets that convert Microsoft's WordML into DocBook and back again.
 These stylesheets are intended to allow "roundtripping" of DocBook documents, ie. to convert DocBook documents into Word and back in DocBook with no loss of data and structure.
 The aim of this is to allow a word processor to be used to edit DocBook XML documents.

 All of the XSL stylesheets are part of the DocBook XSL project.
-Until the next release, you must either extract the files from the CVS repository or use a snapshot build.

 More than one word processor application is supported.
 At present there is support for Microsoft Office 2003 and Apple Pages.
 In order to use MS Word it is necessary to save documents in XML format (ie. using WordML).
 To use Apple Pages, it is necessary to copy the index.xml.gz file from the document bundle and uncompress it.